Article Translations: (Spanish)

 But swimmer's ear happens when bacteria grow in the ear canal, which is a passageway to the eardrum.
 In that canal, you'll find delicate skin that's protected by a thin coating of earwax.
 Most of the time, water can run in and out of the ear canal without causing a problem.
 For instance, you don't usually get swimmer's ear from taking baths or showers.

 Bacteria get a chance to grow when water stays in the ear canal.
-A lot of swimming can lead to these wet conditions in the ear canal.
+This can happen when a kid swims a lot.
 Bacteria grow and the ear canal gets red and swollen.
 Sometimes kids can get an infection in the ear canal even if they haven't been swimming.
 A scratch or other irritation to the ear canal can also lead to swimmer's ear.

 How Do I Know if I Have Swimmer's Ear?

 Swimmer's ear may start with some itching, but try not to scratch because this can make the infection worse.
 Ear pain is the most common sign of swimmer's ear.
 Even touching or bumping the outside of the ear can hurt.
 The infection also could make it harder to hear with the infected ear because of the swelling that happens in the ear canal.

-If a doctor thinks you have swimmer's ear, he or she will help you get rid of the infection.
+If a doctor thinks you have swimmer's ear, they will help you get rid of the infection.
 To do that, the doctor will probably prescribe ear drops that contain an antibiotic to kill the bacteria.
 Sometimes, the doctor may use a wick.
 Not the wick on a candle!
 This kind of wick is like a tiny sponge the doctor puts in your ear.
-The medicine goes into the sponge and it keeps the medicine in contact with the ear canal that's infected.
+The medicine goes into the sponge and it keeps the medicine touching the ear canal that's infected.
 The wick is removed after it has done its job.